beckn/protocol-specifications/GOVERNANCE.md

 A Working Group is a collection of people who collaborate on, and are responsible for managing evolution of the specification.

+## Purpose of Specification Working Groups

-## Working Group Structure
+## Working Group Roles

-Each WG has the following structure
+Each WG has the following roles

-1. WG Administrators
+1. Administrator
-2. WG Committers
+2. Core Committer
-3. WG Members
+3. API Designer
+4. System Architect
+5. Community Manager
+6. Project Manager
+7. Subject Matter Expert
+8. Implementation Expert
+9. Call Moderator
+10. Scribe

-### Working Group Administrators
+### Administrator

 Each WG will have an Administrator (Admin).
 The Admin will be responsible for declaring a rough consensus on any decision the group has to make.
 Having full consensus is preferred but not required.
 During a decision process if the Admin decides that the issues brought forward have been discussed enough and the group has made an informed decision, the Admin can declare that there is rough consensus to go ahead with the decision.
 For assets (github repository, document collections, group email id etc) coming under each WG, the Admin will have access to modify it.

+There could be more than one person in the group qualified for an Administrator role, but at any time there will only be one person playing that role.
+The remaining members may be selected via a selection process that is mutually agreed by the members of the working group.

+#### Selection Criteria for a WG Admin
+1. Architectural expertise
+2. Domain expertise across multiple industry sectors
+3. Implementation expertise across multiple technologies
+4. In-depth understanding of beckn protocol design principles and its applications
+5. Open-source experience
+6. Experience with Git and Github management

-### Working Group Committers
+### Core Committers

-Each WG will have at least one committer.
-The purpose of the committer is to review PRs against WG guidelines and design principles and post comments on Github regarding the status of the PR.
+Each WG will have at least one Core Committer.
+The objective of a core committer is to
+1. Review Proposals
+2. Review Protocol Drafts
+3. Respond to discussion threads
+4. Review and merge PRs to the specification.

+#### Selection Criteria for a Core Committer
+1. Architectural expertise
+2. Domain expertise across multiple industry sectors
+3. Implementation expertise across multiple technologies
+4. In-depth understanding of beckn protocol and its applications
+5. Open-source experience

 ### Working Group Members